 Alachua is zoned for Irby Elementary, Alachua Elementary, Mebane Middle School and Santa Fe high school.
 All of the schools belong to the Alachua County School District, one of the best in the state of Florida.

-Alachua is big on small-town charms and opportunities to get lost in nature, yet you’re just a stone’s throw from regional employers and nightlife in neighboring Gainesville.
-And with a variety of neighborhoods to choose from, from the charming ranchers of the downtown area, to the golf-crazy community at Turkey Creek, to large luxury estates surrounded by beautiful forests, there’s something for everyone in Alachua.
+Alachua is big on small-town charms and opportunities to get lost in nature.
+But the town is fast reinventing itself as a biotech hub.
+And with a variety of neighborhoods to choose from, from the charming ranchers of the downtown area, to the golf-centric community at Turkey Creek, to large luxury estates surrounded by beautiful forests, there’s something for everyone in Alachua.

 Looking to put down roots in Alachua?
 Talk to your real estate agent at Rabell to learn more about what’s available.Search All Homes for Sale in Alachua